mightycow/uberdemotools/CUSTOM_PARSING.md

 * The only config string update command you get is `cs`: `bcs0`, `bcs1` and `bcs2` are dealt with transparently
 * Command tokens access: it tokenizes commands and gives you access to the results
 * A helper function for string clean-ups, `udtCleanUpString`, that gets rid of Quake 3/Live and OSP color codes
+* A helper function, `udtPlayerStateToEntityState`, to convert a player state to an entity state
 * Helper functions to parse config string variables:
   * `udtParseConfigStringValueAsInteger`
   * `udtParseConfigStringValueAsString`
 * A helper function, `udtGetIdMagicNumber`, to know what magic number Quake uses for a given UDT identifier
 * A helper function, `udtGetUDTMagicNumber`, to know what UDT identifier corresponds to a given Quake magic number
-* The supported number types are:
+* The supported magic number types are:
   * power-up indices
+  * life stats indices (stats that reset on respawn)
   * persistent stats indices
   * entity types
   * entity flags